travis-ci/docs-travis-ci-com/blog/_posts/2012-03-11-announcing_haskell_support_on_travis_ci.md

 ### Build workflow

-Travis' build workflow usually is
+By default Travis' build workflow is

  * Clone your repository from GitHub
  * (If applicable) pick language/runtime version to use
  * Run `before_install` commands (can be more than one)
  * Install dependencies.
 Travis will use `cabal install` by default.
 You can override the command using the `install` key in your .travis.yml.
  * Run one or more `before_script` commands.
  * Run the `script` command, e.g. `cabal build && cabal test`.
-This too can be overriden in .travis.yml.
+This too can be overridden in .travis.yml.
  * Report the build has finished running.